 A new design of microwave unit.
 Much better sensitivity using ‘High Sensitivity Mode’

 Recently, it has been widely accepted that even relatively few unpaired electrons in a sample can affect the function of the material, so lower detection limits (higher sensitivity) is required of ESR measurements.
-JEOL RESONANCE has achieved higher sensitivity by developing a low-noise Gunn oscillator for its new spectrometer, the JES X3 series.
+JEOL has achieved higher sensitivity by developing a low-noise Gunn oscillator for its new spectrometer, the JES X3 series.

 New functions for data acquisition and analysis enable a smooth transition from initial experiment selection to final detailed measurement.